This is a package of 50 o-rings for keg valves. Color may vary.

 You’ll want to make sure you choose the correct o-ring for your keg valve.
 To do so, first determine if you have drop-in, threaded, or camber valves.
 We can help:

-- Drop-in style valves are installed by “dropping” the valve into the key-way notches located near the upper edge of the keg neck.
-Once in place a stainless, spiral, two-layer thick, retaining ring is installed into the upper groove of the keg neck.
+- Drop-in valves are installed by dropping the valve into the keyed notches located near the upper edge of the keg neck.
+Once in place, a stainless, spiral, retaining ring is installed into the upper groove of the keg neck.
 This holds the valve in position and prevents tampering.
-Drop-in style Micromatic valves require the specific o-ring found on this page.
+Use this o-ring if you have drop-in valves.

-- Camber-style valves are installed by twisting them into the neck (similar to the bayonet mount style of a camera lens ).
-Then a single-layer, stainless retaining ring is installed into the upper groove of the keg neck to hold the valve in position.
-Like the drop-in valve, use the o-ring described and available on this page.
+- Camber valves are installed by twisting the valve into the keg neck, then a stainless retaining ring is installed into the upper groove of the keg neck to hold the valve in position.
+Use this-ring if you have camber valves.